wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 ## Usage

-For application developers that wish to include a `WalletPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [SessionKit](/docs/session-kit/session-kit-factory) factory or included as as an argument on a new [Session](/docs/session-kit/session).
+For application developers that wish to include a `WalletPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [SessionKit](/docs/sessionkit/session-kit-factory) factory or included as an argument on a new [Session](/docs/sessionkit/session).

 ### SessionKit

-One or more `WalletPlugin` instances need to be passed as part of the [SessionKit](/docs/session-kit/session-kit-factory) arguments during instantiation to provide users who perform the [Login](/docs/session-kit/login) method a choice in how to authenticate.
+One or more `WalletPlugin` instances need to be passed as part of the [SessionKit](/docs/sessionkit/session-kit-factory) arguments during instantiation to provide users who perform the [Login](/docs/sessionkit/login) method with a choice in how to authenticate.

 ```ts
 const sessionKit = new SessionKit({